County of Santa Barbara

 Board’s Local Plan 2025-2028; and

-c) Determine that the above actions do not involve any commitment to any specific project which
+c) Determine that the above actions do not involve any commitment to any specific project

-under the California Environmental Quality Act (CEQA) pursuant to Section 15378(b)(4) and (5)
+not a project under the California Environmental Quality Act (CEQA) pursuant to Section

-as the proposed action is also an organizational or administrative activity.
+15378(b)(4) and (5) as the proposed action is also an organizational or administrative activity.

 BOARD OF SUPERVISORS